Does Mandatory AA Violate the Constitution?

 Can the state force you to attend AA or similar programs?

 Today’s topic: Can the state force you to attend Alcoholics Anonymous, or similar programs with religious overtones?

-Before I go any further, I’m happy to tell you that this article is brought to you by Carbonite Pro.
+This article is brought to you by Carbonite Pro.
 For a free trial and to learn more, visit CarbonitePro.com.

 Does AA Violate the Separation of Church and State?